 - 1. Implementing any strategy included in an NRP approved neighborhood action plan or plan modification. - 2.
 Funding an approved Transition Fund or Early Access project in Phase I if the program income was generated by that program or project. - 3.
-Accomplishing any approved NRP related activity.
+Accomplishing any approved NRP related program, project, service or activity.